YannickKae/DIY-ETF-Investing/README.md

 More in this [here](https://www.aqr.com/Insights/Perspectives/Virtue-is-its-Own-Reward-Or-One-Mans-Ceiling-is-Another-Mans-Floor).

-For users who choose ESG, this means accepting potentially lower returns compared to investing in *sinful* companies.
+For users who choose **ESG**, this means accepting potentially lower returns compared to also investing in *sinful* companies.
 Otherwise, there would be no real economic effect.
 Doing well by doing good is unfortunately not possible.

 ## Recommendations for Self-Education